Stanford Fleet Street Singers: 1981–1991: Stanford patronage

-Fleet Street was formed in 1981, after a few years as a loosely-defined barbershop quartet.
-As freshmen, students Timothy Biglow, Kyle Kashima, and Chris Tucci had been turned down after auditioning for the Stanford Mendicants, Stanford's only a cappella group at the time.
+Fleet Street was formed in 1981, after a few years as a loosely defined barbershop quartet.
+As freshmen, students Timothy Biglow, Kyle Kashima, and Chris Tucci had been turned down after auditioning for the Stanford Mendicants, Stanford's only male a cappella group at the time.
 As juniors, they formed the Fleet Street Singers with an emphasis on barbershop harmony, theatricality, and humor.

 The group's earliest performances were free and took place on the Stanford campus, in dormitories, and at social events.
 The group's early repertoire included barbershop arrangements of Stanford standards and fight songs, such as "Hail, Stanford, Hail!" and "Come Join the Band".
 A dozen of these arrangements were written and ultimately recorded for the A side of Fleet Street's first record, Songs of the Stanford Red (1984).
 The B side comprised ten songs from Fleet Street's other repertoire: jazz standards and more comedic arrangements.

 The two sides of the group's repertoire were not always kept separate; the group often subverted traditional songs for humorous effect.
 They performed a parody of UC Berkeley's official fight song, with alternative lyrics lampooning the rival school's mascot ("The Dirty Golden Bear").
 In 1987, Fleet Street reinterpreted the university's century-old alma mater ("Hail, Stanford, Hail!") as a rap, which earned them renown within the community.
 The Stanford Daily called it "a performance that characterizes the group's combination of music and comedy" and reported by 1990 its use at official university events including freshman orientation, fundraisers, and Big Game.
 From 1990 to 1992, Fleet Street also performed the hymn at the university's commencement ceremonies in Stanford Stadium.
 Each time, after the audience chanted "Rap!
 Rap!
 Rap!", Fleet Street also performed their rap version of the hymn.
 In 1991, Fleet Street was selected to be part of Stanford's National Centennial Celebration (celebrating 100 years since the university's founding); the group was flown to cities around the United States to sing the university's fight songs for alumni.